 Encourage spontaneity and let your subjects just be… themselves!
 I try to bring a photojournalistic approach to both lifestyle and wedding photography.
 I believe in the emotion that can be transmitted through an image, and always choose candid shots over posed ones.
 I like to direct my subjects, rather than pose them, and this always pays off.
 My clients feel more relaxed and more in their element, therefore, their images end up being more natural, and not rigid.

 While sometimes I prefer using a longer lens to give my clients more privacy, once they get comfortable in front of the camera, I switch to my 85 mm lens (my absolute favorite portrait lens) and engage with my subjects.
 We talk, we laugh, we have fun!
 It is not unusual for my hubby to crack a few jokes during our photo sessions, in order to get a natural and genuine reaction from our couples.
 At the end of the day, these turn out to be my favorite photos from a session.

-These are just a few of the tricks I use in order to get the most genuine reactions from my couples.
+These are just a few of the tricks I use in order to take creative photos of couples and get the most genuine reactions from my clients.
 I would love to hear how you go about photographing engagements.
 What kind of tricks are you implementing?